No mobile phone signal at home? Here's what you can do

 A recent uSwitch survey has shone a light on the shocking service received by mobile phone customers – at a time when landline use is falling and mobiles are relied on instead.

-Networks have a long way to go to fulfil their commitment to bring guaranteed phone and text coverage to 90 per cent of the UK by 2017.
+Networks still have a way to go to fulfil their commitment to bring guaranteed phone and text coverage to 90 per cent of the UK that they promised by 2017.

 Last year Ofcom insisted 98 per cent of homes have mobile phone coverage.